micahamd/psych_exp_generator/README.md

    - The corresponding correct response key
    - Custom X position (horizontal offset from center)
    - Custom Y position (vertical offset from center)
+   - Custom offset time (how long the stimulus remains visible)
+   - Custom text color
+   - Custom font size (in pixels)
 4. Click "Save Mappings" to apply your custom mappings

 When custom mappings are set:
 - The specified key will be considered the correct response for that specific stimulus
-- The default response key will be used for any stimuli that don't have a custom mapping
 - Different stimuli can have different correct responses
 - Different stimuli can appear at different positions on the screen
+- Different stimuli can have different display durations
+- Different stimuli can have different colors and sizes
-- The custom positions override the global position setting for specific stimuli only
+- Any custom settings override the global settings for that specific stimulus only
-- If either X or Y is not specified for a stimulus, the global position value is used for that coordinate
+- If any property is not specified for a stimulus, the global setting is used for that property

-Example:
-- For stimulus sequence `[apple, corn]`, the correct response could be set to 'K' with position [100, 0]
-- For stimulus `speed`, the correct response could be set to 'J' with position [-100, 0]
+Example applications:
+- Create a Stroop task with color words displayed in conflicting colors
+- Create a flanker task with target stimuli at center and distractors offset to the sides
+- Create a stimulus-response compatibility task with varying spatial mappings
+- Create an attentional blink paradigm with varying stimulus durations
+- Create tasks requiring different responses to different stimuli

-- This allows for more complex experimental designs with stimulus-specific responses and locations
+This flexible mapping system allows for complex experimental designs without requiring programming knowledge.

 ## Feedback System